tprasadtp/protonvpn-docker/docs/help.md

 ## Manually Disconnecting from VPN

-Please use `protonwire disconnect` optionally with (`--kill-switch` flag) as it handles things properly.
+Please use `protonwire disconnect --kill-switch` as it handles things properly.
 If not possible, try the following.

 - Restore the DNS if using systemd-resolved via,
     ```